usnistgov/WIPP-Registry-docker/README.md

-# CDCS Docker
+# WIPP-Registry Docker

-This repository contains `docker-compose` files to build and deploy CDCS containers.
+This repository contains `docker-compose` files to build and deploy CDCS containers, with custom settings for the [WIPP-Registry project](https://github.com/usnistgov/WIPP-Registry.git).

 ## Prerequisites